 When shopping for a baby float, there are a few things to keep in mind—including what it’s made of and how much it costs.
 (On average, a baby float costs between $10 and $30.)
 But perhaps even more importantly, you’ll need to remember the three S’s: sun protection, safety and size.

-Size Baby floats come in all sizes because they’re made for babies of all ages.
+Size.
+Baby floats come in all sizes because they’re made for babies of all ages.
 But here’s something to keep in mind: Some baby floats are designed to actually grow with baby.
-These baby floats expand as your child gets bigger, so you don’t have to purchase a new float in the future.
+This type of baby float expands as your child gets bigger, so you don’t have to purchase a new float in the future.
 They also come with added features for the more experienced swimmer, like a handle for the toddler who’s ready to do some kicking.

-The best baby floats aren’t just safe for baby, they’re cute too!
+The best baby float isn’t just safe for baby, it’s cute too!
 Some of these baby floats are designed to look like kids’ toys, while others look like miniature versions of our favorite adult floats.
-(We’ll love you forever, unicorn float!)
-Scroll to see our favorite baby pool floats.
+Scroll to see some of our favorite baby pool floats.

 Watermelon at the pool?
 Yes, please!
 Baby will be irresistible (and hard to miss!) in this bright, poppy baby float, which features features a comfy headrest and leg supports.